cosinekitty/sapphire/doc/Zoo.md

 Zoo is a low frequency (and ultra-low frequency) chaotic oscillator that is programmable by the user with 3 configurable math formulas.

+It belongs to the family of [Sapphire chaos modules](SapphireChaosModules.md).

 If you don't like algebra, Zoo also comes with plenty of example factory presets, each of which generates a distinctive chaotic output: